shipuicom/core/README.md

 - [x] Make icon watcher/generator/subsetter run on node (Could make it a standalone executable)
 - [x] When using wildcard searching in spk-select and spk-menu sort the closet match to the top of the list
 - [x] Add flat and raised versions of alerts
+- [x] Create documentation with examples for all components
 - [ ] Create a accordion component
 - [ ] Create a timepicker component

-- [ ] Create documentation with examples for all components
 - [ ] Make styles optional/configurable (base, simple, raised, outlined, flat) on a component level and generally
+- [ ] Make color themes optional/configurable (primary, accent, warn, error, success) globally.
-- [ ] Separate out icon utility into a separate package so you can add it if you need it
+- [ ] Separate out icon utility into a separate package so you can add it if you need it.
+- [ ] Bug on table headers with sticky rows - sticky rows hide table headers but should add to the table headers

 ### Nice to haves for v1 beta